 - Marketing spend by lead generated.
 (What each new customer costs you in terms of marketing)

 I’ve just realised I could go on like this for hours.
 You can see just how many measures there are.
-Which ones are key for your business?
+To make it all a bit easier for you, we’ve created a free download that goes into a bit more detail about these measures, and how to find them and track them.
+You can grab it here.

 If you’d like our help to set up a marketing dashboard, just give us a shout.
 We find that there really is nowhere to hide, once the numbers are out in the open, and that’s a good thing.